-Sotheby’s can guide you through the entire auction process.
-Once we have determined that your property is appropriate for sale at auction, our specialists will orchestrate every detail, from establishing estimates to cataloguing your property and marketing it to prospective buyers worldwide.
-Sotheby's has a proven track record in achieving prices that meet or exceed pre-sale estimates.
+Sotheby’s knowledgable staff will be delighted to guide you through the entire auction process.
+Once we determine that your property is appropriate for sale at auction, our specialists will establish estimates, catalogue your property and market it to prospective buyers worldwide.
+Sotheby's consistently achieves prices that meet or exceed pre-sale estimates.

 In some cases, we will contact you to arrange an appointment to gather further details.
 You may also make an appointment to bring your property to the Sotheby’s office nearest you.
-If your property is not appropriate for a Sotheby’s auction, we will recommend an alternative place for sale.
+If your property is not appropriate for a Sotheby’s auction, we will recommend an alternative selling venue.

-Sotheby’s can help you arrange to have your property delivered to the Sotheby's location where it will be offered.
+Our staff can help arrange to have your property delivered to the Sotheby's location where it will be offered at auction.
 For assistance, please contact the selling location or your nearest Sotheby’s office.
 As the consignor, you are responsible for packing, shipping and insurance charges.

-For sold lots, we will send payment within 35 days from the day of the sale, provided we are in receipt of the buyer’s payment.
+For sold lots, Sotheby’s will send payment within 35 days from the sale date, provided we are in receipt of the buyer’s payment.
 Your payment will be based on the hammer price less a commission and any agreed-upon expenses.

 If bidding on your item fails to reach the reserve price, we will not sell the piece at auction.
 Some consignors choose to take back their work(s), while others decide to offer it in a later auction or through our private sales department.
-We will contact you to discuss the best course of action.
-Charges that were agreed pre-sale will be invoiced immediately after the sale (for example, shipping and handling costs) and in the event that a lot does not sell, the reserve price is used to determine certain fees.
+Together, we will determine the best course of action.
+Charges, such as shipping and handling that were agreed pre-sale, will be invoiced immediately after the auction.
+If a lot does not sell, the reserve price will be used to determine certain fees.

-We consider both the type of work you are selling and the tastes of collectors around the world.
-With hundreds of sales every year, we are able to recommend the best auction to achieve the highest price for your property.
-We will explain the advantages of selecting one location over another and the most suitable time to sell your property.
+With hundreds of live and online auctions every year, Sotheby’s will recommend the best type of sale to achieve the highest price for your property.
+Our experts also will consider the advantages of selecting one auction location over another and the most suitable time to sell your property.

 There are many factors to consider when making the decision to sell your property.
 Among the most important is the price it is likely to achieve in the market.
 Sotheby’s is pleased to provide authoritative estimates for your convenience.

-To request an estimate, please complete the Auction Estimate Form.
-Fill it in as thoroughly as possible and mail it to our London or New York offices along with photographs of your property.
+To request an estimate, please visit our Auction Estimate Platform to send us information and photographs of your property.
 In some cases, we will contact you to arrange an appointment.
 If you decide to offer your property at auction, we will draw up a seller’s contract for you, which includes the reserve price as well as details about Sotheby’s commissions.
 If your property is not appropriate for sale at Sotheby's, we will recommend the optimum selling location where your property is likely to achieve the highest price.

 Our Art Transport department can help arrange to have your property delivered to our offices.
 As the consignor, you are responsible for packing, shipping and insurance charges.